 The principle tenant of policy objectives going forward must be driven by sustainability.
 All stakeholders will need to be included in order to foster democratic debate and obtain sufficient support for policies.
 This will included political, economic, sectoral and the public at large.
-A robust decision matrix will need to be considered.

 Significant reform is required in the planning sector.
 Here are just some points from a list of over 40 separate areas in need of reform.